-With twenty-five years in higher education, library and information management and digital innovation, I am working to build an open information environment that serves everyone.
+With a background in higher education, library and information management and digital innovation, I am working to build an open information environment that serves everyone.

 Current role

 Currently, I am University Librarian and Dean of the University Library at the University of Chicago.
-Reporting to the Provost, I am overseeing the operation of the university library and leading the process of developing and implementing a comprehensive strategic vision for the library's future within the university and the global knowledge system.
+As part of the university's academic leadership team, I am overseeing the operation of the university library and leading the process of developing and implementing a comprehensive strategic vision for the library's future within the university and the global knowledge system.

 Previous roles